okoseoglu/okoseoglu.github.io/_posts/2022-01-21-demokratik-modernite.md

 ---
-title: The Idea Of Revolution: Yesterday, Today and Tomorrow by Étienne Balibar
+title: The Idea Of Revolution: Yesterday, Today and Tomorrow by Etienne Balibar
 image: img/dm.png
 tags: featured work
 ---